 - 4. Participation Required.
 This policy shall be made available to employees via computer and/or hardcopy form.
 Prospective employees shall also be provided with a copy of this policy.
 Compliance with this policy is required for all employees and prospective employees and is a condition of employment and/or continued service.
 The City may require that employees and prospective employees provide written acknowledgement of receipt and understanding of this policy.
 An employee must follow the instructions and directions of all City supervisors and medical personnel involved in the testing process.
 A refusal shall result in an employee being immediately removed from his or her safety-sensitive function, and such person shall not be considered for return to such function without a satisfactory evaluation by a Substance Abuse Professional ("SAP") and return to duty testing.
 An evaluation is not required in the event the employee is terminated from employment.
 A refusal to submit to a test shall also be deemed a violation of this policy and may result in discipline up to and including termination.
-A refusal means that an employee fails to provide a drug or alcohol testing sample as required by this policy without a valid medical explanation from a doctor chosen by the City. or engages in conduct that obstructs the testing process.
-Refusals include, but are not limited to, the following: [refusal to take the test, inability to provide sufficient quantities of breath or urine to be tested without a valid medical explanation from a doctor acceptable to the City, tampering with or attempting to adulterate the specimen or collection procedure, not reporting to the collection site in the time allotted, refusal to sign the testing form, or leaving the scene of an accident without a valid reason, as determined by the City, without submitting to a test.
-Verbal or written refusal to provide a required breath specifman or to sign a DOT required testing form constitutes a refusal and is a violation of the City's policy. - (1) Fail to appear for any test (except a pre-employment test) within a reasonable time, as determined by the City. - (2) Fail to remain at the testing site until the testing process is complete.
+A refusal means that an employee fails to provide a drug or alcohol testing sample as required by this policy without a valid medical explanation from a doctor chosen by the City, or engages in conduct that obstructs the testing process.
+Refusals include, but are not limited to, the following: - (1) Fail to appear for any test (except a pre-employment test) within a reasonable time, as determined by the City. - (2) Fail to remain at the testing site until the testing process is complete.
 An employee who leaves the testing site before the testing process commences for a pre-employment test has not refused to test. - (3) Fail to attempt to provide a breath or urine specimen.
-An employee who does not provide a urine or breath specimen because he or she has left the testing site before the testing process
+An employee who does not provide a urine or breath specimen because he or she has left the testing site before the testing process commenced for a pre-employment test has not refused to test. - (4) In the case of a directly-observed or monitored urine drug collection, fail to permit monitoring or observation of your provision of a specimen. - (5) Fail to provide a sufficient quantity of urine or breath without a valid medical explanation.

-- commenced for a pre-employment test has not refused to test.
-In the case of a directlyobserved or monitored urine drug collection, fail to permit monitoring or observation of your provision of a specimen. - (4) Fail to provide a sufficient quantity of urine or breath without a valid medical explanation. - (5) Fail or decline to take a second test as directed by the collector or the City for drug testing. - (6) Fail to undergo a medical evaluation as required by the MRO or the City's Designated Employer Representative (DER). - (7) Fail to cooperate with any part of the testing process. - (8) Fail to follow an observer's instructions to raise and lower clothing and turn around during a directly-observed test. - (9) Possess or wear a prosthetic or other device used to tamper with the collection process. - (10) Admit to the adulteration or substitution of a specimen to the collector or MRO. - (11) Refuse to sign the certification at Step 2 of the Alcohol Testing Form (ATF). - (12) Fail to remain readily available following an accident.
+- (6) Fail or decline to take a second test as directed by the collector or the City for drug testing. - (7) Fail to undergo a medical evaluation as required by the MRO or the City's Designated Employer Representative (DER). - (8) Fail to cooperate with any part of the testing process. - (9) Fail to follow an observer's instructions to raise and lower clothing and turn around during a directly-observed test. - (10) Possess or wear a prosthetic or other device used to tamper with the collection process. - (11) Admit to the adulteration or substitution of a specimen to the collector or MRO. - (12) Refuse to sign the certification at Step 2 of the Alcohol Testing Form (ATF). - (13) Fail to remain readily available following an accident.